iampratikdas/assignment/README.md

 # Assignment App

 # About The Project
 This project involves adding new category and with relative questions can be added.
-A series of Api has been written in order to seamless workflow for a user to signup , login.
-The user can also update its own profle with image well.
+A series of API has been written in order to seamless workflow for a user to signup , login.
+The user can also update its own profile with image as well.
 A series of categories can be added with relative to its question.
 Bulk questions can be added with unique categories as well.

 # Some Critical cases taken care of:
-1> if a user want to add questions in a bulk .
+1 - if a user want to add questions in a bulk .
 He /She can do that , but if the file is old or if it is not matching with required csv file , then it will block and it will stop inserting.
-2> if and only if the category ids matching then only it will create questions.
+2 - if and only if the category ids matching then only it will create questions.
-3> once get logged in token will be provided to the user. in order to authenticate.
+3 - once get logged in token will be provided to the user. in order to authenticate.

 # Built With:
 Javascript